 There are many different kinds of trusts, but all trusts share at least five characteristics: a grantor, a trustee, a trust, a trust agreement (sometimes oral, although this is not preferred), and assets in the Trust.
 Assets in the Trust can be referred to as “principal”, “corpus”, or “res”, but the term I use is “trust property”.

 Our Estate Planning Attorney has legal experience with all areas of Trusts including but not limited to:

 - Special Needs Trusts

-Power of Attorney – is simply a document where you give someone authority to act on your behalf to do specific things for you.
-A power of attorney can be “limited”, which means that it gives limited power to another person to do very specific and limited things.
-For example, you might give a limited power of attorney to another person to sign a deed transferring real estate on your behalf if you are not able to attend the real estate closing of the sale of a piece of real estate you own.
+This is simply a document where you give someone the authority to act on your behalf to do specific things for you.
+A power of attorney can be “limited” which means that it gives limited power to another person to do very specific and limited things.
+For example, you might give limited power of attorney to another person to sign a deed transferring real estate on your behalf if you are not able to attend the real estate closing of the sale of a piece of real estate you own.

 Contact us today for a No-Obligation Consultation